 Archival sources at the British Library also provide “new” information about Lieutenant Emanuel Hess, the young Swiss engineer who accompanied the “Royal Americans” to South Carolina in 1757.
 Within a period of less than six months, Lieutenant Hess designed a series of new fortifications for Charleston, James Island, and Beaufort.
 After supervising the initial stages of these construction projects, Lt.
 Hess and the rest of the Royal Americans sailed from Charleston to Philadelphia in the late spring of 1758.
 Lt.
 Col. Bouquet then marched his troops towards the French at Fort Duquesne, but Lt.
 Hess fell ill and was left behind in Lancaster, Pennsylvania.
 There he died of tuberculosis and was buried on 22 February 1759.

-If you’d like to learn more more about this topic, please join me next week for an illustrated program titled:
+If you’d like to learn more about Lieutenant’s Hess’s “Horn Work” in Charleston, and the other fortifications he designed for South Carolina, please join me for a program titled: